BalticSea-ClimateTraffic/visuals/about.md

 title: About
 ---

-# Climate knowledge for resilient transport and logistics in the Baltic Region (IBA-CRISTAL)
+# The impact of climate change on land and maritime transport in the Baltic Sea Region

 The projections found on these pages were designed to inform stakeholders from traffic & transportation sectors in countries adjacent to the Baltic sea, guided by one stakeholder survey and two stakeholder workshops.